slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ## Provisioning the Kubeflow Pipelines infrastructure

-The MVP infrastructure to support a lightweight deployment of Kubeflow Pipelines can be created using the Terraform configuration in the `terraform` folder.
-The configuration provisions the following services:
+The MVP infrastructure to support a lightweight deployment of Kubeflow Pipelines comprises the following GCP services:
 - A VPC to host GKE cluster
 - A GKE cluster to host KFP services
 - A Cloud SQL managed MySQL instance to host KFP and ML Metadata databases
 - A Cloud Storage bucket to host artifact repository
 - GKE and KFP service accounts with associated roles

-The Terraform configuration utilizes the module from https://github.com/jarokaz/terraform-gcp-kfp.
+If you want to utilize the existing services - e.g. the existing GKE cluster or existing Cloud SQL instance - make sure that they are configured as follows:
+(TBD)

+You can provision all services required to host Kubeflow Pipelines using the provided Terraform configurations.
+The configurations utilize the modules from https://github.com/jarokaz/terraform-gcp-kfp.
 Refer to the module's documentation for more information.

-To provision infrastructure:
+To provision the infrastructure:

 1. Update `terraform/backend.tf` to point to the GCS bucket for Terraform state management
 2. Update `terraform/terraform.tfvars` with your *Project ID*, *Region*, and *Name Prefix*.